The Game (1997 film): Filming

 Principal photography began on location in San Francisco in August 1996 despite studio pressure to shoot in Los Angeles, which was cheaper.
-Fincher also considered shooting the film in Chicago and Seattle, but Chicago had no mansions nearby, and Seattle did not have an adequate financial district.
-The script had been written with San Francisco in mind, and he liked the financial district's "old money, Wall Street vibe."
+Fincher also considered shooting in Chicago and Seattle, but Chicago had no mansions nearby, and Seattle did not have an adequate financial district.
+The script had been written with San Francisco in mind, and he liked the financial district's "old money, Wall Street vibe".
 However, that area of the city was very busy and hard to move around in.
 The production shot on weekends to have more control.
-Fincher utilized old stone buildings, small streets, and the city's hills to represent the class system pictorially.
+Fincher used old stone buildings, small streets, and the city's hills to represent the class system pictorially.
 To convey the old money world, he set many scenes in restaurants with hardwood paneling and red leather.
 Some of the locations used in the film included Golden Gate Park, the Presidio of San Francisco, and the historic Filoli Mansion, which is 40 km south of San Francisco in Woodside, California and stood in for the Van Orton mansion.

 For the visual look of Nicholas' wealthy lifestyle, Fincher and the film's cinematographer Harris Savides wanted to create a "rich and supple" feel, drawing inspiration from films like The Godfather, which featured visually appealing locations with ominous undertones.
 Once Nicholas left his protected world, Fincher and Savides let fluorescents, neon signs, and other background lights become overexposed to let "things get a bit wilder out in the real world."
 For The Game, Fincher used a Technicolor printing process called ENR, which gave the night sequences a smoother look.
-The challenge for him was to determine how much deception the audience could handle and whether they would "go for 45 minutes of red herrings."
-To address this, he staged scenes as simply as possible and used a single camera because "with multiple cameras, you run the risk of boring people with coverage."
+The challenge for him was to determine how much deception the audience could handle and whether they would "go for 45 minutes of red herrings".
+To address this, he staged scenes as simply as possible and used a single camera because "with multiple cameras, you run the risk of boring people with coverage".

-The scene where Nicholas' taxi drives into the San Francisco Bay was shot near the Embarcadero.
-Meanwhile, the close-up of Douglas trapped in the back seat was filmed on a soundstage at Sony Pictures Studios in a large water tank.
-The actor was in a small compartment that was designed to resemble the backseat of a taxi, with three cameras capturing the action.

 Principal photography lasted 100 days, with much of the shooting done at night at various locations.
+The scene in which Nicholas' taxi drives into the San Francisco Bay was shot near the Embarcadero.
+The close-up of Douglas trapped in the back seat was filmed on a soundstage at Sony Pictures Studios in a large water tank.
+Douglas was in a small compartment that was designed to resemble the backseat of a taxi, with three cameras capturing the action.

 Release

-Box office

 The Game was released on September 12, 1997, in 2,403 theaters, and grossed $14.3 million during its opening weekend.
 It went on to make $48.3 million in North America and $61.1 million in the rest of the world, for a worldwide total of $109.4 million.